Now

 Consulting

 • Selectively.
-Recently completed: NBS Tanzania capacity assessment for the World Bank / SADC.
-INSBU Burundi small area estimation training (2 weeks).
-FeeLoST DHIS2-integrated platform for Ethiopia's Ministry of Health.
+Recently completed: NBS Tanzania capacity assessment for the World Bank / SADC; INSBU Burundi small-area estimation training (2 weeks); FeeLoST DHIS2-integrated platform for Ethiopia's Ministry of Health.

 Reading & thinking about